-The manager considers that 100% of the sustainable investments are EU Taxonomy aligned with an environmental objective of Climate Change Mitigation.
-0% of the sustainable investments are not EU Taxonomy aligned nor eligible.
+The manager considers that 0% of the sustainable investments are EU Taxonomy aligned nor eligible.
 It should be noted that there may be some amount of cash in the fund account that is not yet invested or returned.
 Due to cash, the fund's asset allocation is not 100% to sustainable investments.